avasqueze/lambda-kappa-architecture/README.md

 time to implement this kind of models could take more time for even kappa than lambda.
 Because there is always kind of backup with the batch-layer for lambda.
 But it still depends on the case.
 Is there a need for a fast answer or is it fine to wait sometime for the batch-process.
-If you need to react fast, go with kappa.
+If you need to react fast or if you have a lot of messages and need fast scaling and passing the messages through the pipe, as soon as possible go with kappa.
 If you need precise results go with lambda and take time to time the batch-layer results.